Read This First

 Prompt 2: Which emerging fields of science are accelerating at a pace that makes it difficult for scientists to keep up with the ethical concerns?

-The section turns on Artificial Intelligence (AI) and Machine Learning and Neurotechnology and Brain-Computer Interfaces (BCIs).
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Artificial Intelligence (AI) and Machine Learning and Neurotechnology and Brain-Computer Interfaces (BCIs) in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Artificial Intelligence (AI) and Machine Learning distinct from Neurotechnology and Brain-Computer Interfaces (BCIs).
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Artificial Intelligence (AI) and Machine Learning distinct from Neurotechnology and Brain-Computer Interfaces (BCIs).
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Genome editing allows for precise, directed changes to an organism’s DNA and has vast potential for treating genetic disorders, enhancing crop resilience, and more.
 However, the fast pace of developments in this area raises ethical issues related to gene editing in humans (including germline modifications), potential ecological impacts, and biosecurity risks.
 The controversy around “designer babies” and the potential for unintended consequences highlight the struggle to establish ethical consensus and governance.